Systems · People · AI Integration · Toronto, ON

 Strategic Diagnosis

-A focused engagement to map your current system, identify where it actually breaks, and deliver a clear picture of what needs to change, technical and human.
+A focused engagement to map your current system, identify where it actually breaks, and deliver a clear picture of what needs to change: technical, human, and where AI fits.
 Fee credited in full toward any follow-on engagement.

 • Full systems walkthrough with your team